David Holmgren: Recognition

 Recognition for Holmgren's contribution as an environmental designer, educator and activist has been slow to develop after the initial enthusiasm generated by the publication of Permaculture One when he was 23.
 The inclusion in Ecological Pioneers (of Australia) was the first substantial recognition by academic authors.
 The inclusion of a three part series on Melliodora in a best of ten years of Gardening Australia, the most popular Australian TV gardening program, and a person profile on the Australian broadcast network program Landline (ABC TV rural program) have been the most significant recognition by mainstream media.
 In 2012, following the publication of PP&PBS in Italian, the environmental organisation Fondazione Parchi Monumentali Bardini e Peyron recognised Holmgren's contribution with the award Il Monito del Giardin.

 In 2014, Holmgren was inducted into the Green Lifestyle Awards Hall of Fame for his pioneering and ongoing work with permaculture since he co-founded the concept more than three decades ago.
-He is in the good company of Bob Brown, the inaugural inductee in 2012 and Olivia Newton-John in 2013.
+Other Lifestyle Awards Hall of Fame inductees include Bob Brown, the inaugural inductee in 2012 and Olivia Newton-John in 2013.

 In 2017, Holmgren was awarded an honorary doctorate from CQUniversity.